Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon the unsuspecting world (or your poor, caffeine-deprived colleagues), explain your code line by line to a rubber duck.
-Seriously.
-Talking it through forces you to articulate your logic, often revealing the silly error hiding in plain sight.
-It's cheaper than therapy, and the duck won't judge your questionable variable names.
+- **Pro Tip:**  Before you write a single line of code to solve a complex problem, spend five minutes sketching it out on paper like a caveman explaining it to another caveman.
+You'll avoid a lot of "Oops, I forgot that part!" moments (and save yourself from the existential dread of debugging spaghetti code).
+Trust me, even seasoned devs do this – we just call it "design" now. 😉

 ---

-### 📅 Last Updated: 2025-01-25 08:19
+### 📅 Last Updated: 2025-01-25 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!